jmiskovic/arbo/README.md

 Arbo is real-time interactive 2D graphics engine based on SDF and ray tracing.
 Scene is composed from interactive reusable parts, defined as mathematical transformations over just two primitives.

 Still in early experimental phase.
+Development is done on Linux & Android using the LÖVE framework for Lua.

 ## Why?